 Dynafit Speed Turn 2.0

 With its tried-and-true yet straightforward design, the Dynafit Speed Turn is built to last, and we wouldn't hesitate to use it on remote trips.
-However, because of its brakeless design, it takes more skill to deal with the nuances of skiing, transitioning without a brake, or considering and employing a leash in certain conditions.
-The Dynafit Speed Turn 2.0 is the result of very incremental upgrades and refinements over 30 years of development.
+However, because of its brakeless design, it takes more skill to deal with the nuances of backcountry skiing with no brakes.
+The Dynafit Speed Turn 2.0 is the result of a few very incremental upgrades and refinements over 30 years of development.
 Speed Turn bindings don't look much different than the Dynafit tech bindings of the early 1990s; this is a good thing.